Some Drivers OK With Letting Their Insurer Ride Shotgun

 Progressive's "Snapshot" device is free.
 Drivers plug in the device and use it for six months to calculate their renewal rate, then return the device to Progressive.
 The insurer also offers the device free to non-customers for a 30-day trial.

 According to Progressive, more than 1 million drivers have signed up since 2008.
-Drivers save an average of $150 per year, the spokeswoman said.
+Drivers save an average of

 Progressive's "Snapshot" uses the time of day and speed to calculate the number of miles customers drive as well as how often they hit the brakes.